abhinavsinha0806/python-financial-analysis-plotly/README.md

 yfinance: For fetching historical stock market data.

-Plotly & Cufflinks: For creating interactive and dynamic data visualizations (line charts, candlestick charts, heatmaps, and technical studies).
+Plotly: For creating interactive and dynamic data visualizations (line charts, heatmaps, and technical studies).

-Seaborn & Matplotlib: For supplementary static visualizations.

 Jupyter Notebook: As the development environment.